 Building a Smart City with AWS technologies and the Well-Architected Framework

 The Government of a large metropolitan area wants to transform their municipality into a Smart City.
-This "smart city", an urban area that wants to utilize is digital technology to collect data and operate services across various sectors like transportation, energy, healthcare, and infrastructure, aiming to improve efficiency, sustainability, and citizen quality of life by analyzing and acting upon this data through connected devices and intelligent systems; key aspects include smart infrastructure, open data sharing, citizen engagement, smart mobility, and a focus on environmental sustainability.
+This smart city, an urban area that wants to utilize is digital technology to collect data and operate services across various sectors like transportation, energy, healthcare, and infrastructure, aiming to improve efficiency, sustainability, and citizen quality of life by analyzing and acting upon this data through connected devices and intelligent systems; key aspects include smart infrastructure, open data sharing, citizen engagement, smart mobility, and a focus on environmental sustainability.

-Key features of this smart city:
+Key features of this smart city are as follows:

 Data-driven decision making: Extensive use of sensors and IoT devices to gather real-time data on traffic, energy consumption, air quality, and more, which is then analyzed to inform better city planning and management decisions.